How to Vote in the US Federal Election While Living in Australia as an Expat

 What if your absentee ballot doesn’t arrive in time?

 You have the option to send in a written Federal Write-In Absentee Ballot (FWAB) if you are registered and your ballot has been requested but not received in time.
 Fill in and mail the FWAB.
 Should your ballot arrive after you have already mailed the FWAB, return it as well.
 Only one of your ballots will be counted.
 If you have questions about returning your form on time, you can ask for advice when requesting your FPCA form.

 Many states allow the form to be faxed or emailed.
 You can check the methods allowed for your state at fvap.gov/vao/vag.

 How is the legal state of residence determine while voting from abroad?

-The Federal law is known as Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows overseas citizens to register in the last state where they had residence in even if: many years have passed since living there, no residence has been maintained in that state, and the intent to return is uncertain.
+The Federal law is known as the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), allows overseas citizens to register in the last state where they had residency in even if: many years have passed since living there, no residence has been maintained in that state, and the intent to return is uncertain.
 US Citizens who have never lived in the United States are able to use the state of residence that their parents or legal guardian are registered with.

-There is a small postcard section of the FPCA form that should be returned to you by state election officials, which will acknowledge receipt of the form and may include additional comments.
+There's a small postcard section of the FPCA form that should be returned to you by state election officials.
+The returned postcard acknowledges receipt of the form and may include additional comments.

-If your application should be rejected for any reason, they are required to contact you, but approved applications are handled differently state by state, so you are highly encouraged to contact the election office directly for confirmation.
+If your application is rejected for any reason, they are required to contact you.
+Still, approved applications are handled differently from state to state, so you are highly encouraged to contact the election office directly for confirmation.

 When should you receive your absentee ballot?

 Ballots should be received within two weeks of the election date.

 What are your options for returning your absentee ballot?

 Several states now allow the electronic return of voted ballots.
 Be sure to include your email address and select the option to request electronic ballot delivery when filling out the FPCA form.